 Whenever I talk about personal writing, and I advise that you should write for a specific group of people to convey your perspective … I get a little nervous.

-Personal narratives can form connections with strangers almost magically, but self-indulgent writing has the opposite effect.
+Personal narratives in blog post introductions can form connections with strangers almost magically, but self-indulgent writing has the opposite effect.
 It’s boring and a turn-off.

 The tricky part is that there’s a fine line between “personal” and “self-indulgent.”